ErinBecker/carpentries.org/pages/membership.md

 ### Membership Tiers

 We offer several levels of Memberships, based on training activities expected annually.
-Fees listed below are for not-for-profit organisations.
+All fees listed are in USD and represent costs for not-for-profit organisations.
 We also provide memberships for for-profit organisations.
 Please [contact us](mailto:membership@carpentries.org) for more information.

 {: .table .table-striped}
 ||Bronze|Silver|Gold|Platinum|